Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 Netflix delivered strong Q2 2025 results, with revenue rising 16% year-on-year to approximately 11.08 billion USD and a sharp increase in net income and earnings per share of 46−47% to 3.13 billion USD (7.19 USD per share), beating analyst expectations.

 Advertising has become a new growth driver for Netflix.
 The company is actively developing its proprietary advertising platform, Ads Suite, which includes targeting, programmatic buying, and interactive formats.
 Netflix has confirmed that it expects to double advertising revenue in 2025, a segment that could significantly diversify its income streams.
 Content has remained a core strength.
-Although the company no longer discloses subscriber numbers, it reported high user engagement: the third season of Squid Game reached 122 million views and releases such as Stranger Things and other flagship titles were scheduled for the second half of the year.
+Although the company no longer discloses subscriber numbers, it reported high user engagement: the third season of Squid Game reached 122 million views, with releases such as Stranger Things and other flagship titles scheduled for the second half of the year.
 This helped support growth in viewing time and subscriber retention.
 Additionally, the implementation of AI has contributed to margin expansion.
 Management expected the full-year operating margin to be around 30%.
 The use of AI in content production and personalised recommendations has allowed the company to reduce costs and increase engagement.

-For Q3 2025, management expected revenue of 11.53 billion USD, above the consensus estimate of 11.31 billion USD.
+For Q3 2025, management forecasted revenue of 11.53 billion USD, above the consensus estimate of 11.31 billion USD.
 Content expenses were forecast to rise in Q3 and especially in Q4, including costs associated with sports streaming.
 However, the company still projected margin growth both quarter-on-quarter and year-on-year.

 Investor reaction to the Q2 2025 report was mixed.
 At first glance, the results were strong, with revenue and earnings per share exceeding expectations, and management raising the full-year forecast.
 However, despite this, shares fell by 5% the day after the report’s release, as a substantial part of the earnings growth was attributed not to operational improvements but to a favourable currency effect – a weakening US dollar.